fallen-icarus/cardano-loans/README.md

 minted beacons end up.
 The other redeemers will check all continuing Active UTxOs (ie, Active loans present in both the inputs and outputs).
 By tightly controlling what beacons can be minted and burned, this redeemer cannot be used to cheat on any active loan.
-This also enables accepting offers to happen in the same transaction as other actions on loans, such as partial payments.
+This also enables accepting offers in the same transaction as other actions on loans, such as partial payments.

 > NOTE: Accepting offers can only be composed with other actions that do *not* interfere with its
 > minting/burning requirements.
+Since full payments require specific burning, you *cannot* compose
+> accepting offers with making full payments.

 When accepting multiple offers in a single transaction, **the order of the corresponding outputs matter!** All required collateral outputs must be in the same order as the offer inputs.
-Likewise, all required lender payment outputs must be in the same order as the offer inputs. *The corresponding collateral output and lender payment output do not need to be next to each other in the transaction's outputs.* The rules are:
+Likewise, all required lender payment outputs must be in the same order as the offer inputs. *The corresponding collateral output and lender payment output do not need to be adjacent in the transaction's outputs.* The rules are:

 - When you filter the transaction's outputs for the collateral outputs, are they in the same order as the offer inputs?